omnianasa/Papers-/0016/ReadMe.md

 # Conditional Generative Adversarial Nets – Simple Summary

 ## Overview
-This paper introduces a new way to train generative models called **Conditional Generative Adversarial Nets (cGANs)**.
+This paper introduces a new way to train generative models called Conditional Generative Adversarial Nets (cGANs)
 A standard Generative Adversarial Net (GAN) has two models:
-- A **Generator** that creates fake data.
+- A Generator that creates fake data.
-- A **Discriminator** that tries to tell real data from fake data.
+- A Discriminator that tries to tell real data from fake data.

-In a cGAN, both the generator and discriminator also receive **extra information** (a condition) such as a class label, part of an image, or data from another source.
+In a cGAN, both the generator and discriminator also receive extra information (a condition) such as a class label, part of an image, or data from another source.
 This allows the generator to create data that matches the given condition.

 ---